-2.15.1 Net trading income
+2.15.1 NET TRADING INCOME

-Net trading income comprises all gains and losses from changes in the fair value of financial assets and liabilities held-for-trading as well as foreign exchange gains and losses arising from instruments held for trading.
+Net trading income comprises all gains and losses from changes in the fair value of financial assets and liabilities at fair value through profit or loss as well as foreign exchange gains and losses arising from instruments held at fair value through profit or loss.

-2.15.2 Interest income and expenses
+2.15.2 INTEREST INCOME AND EXPENSES

-Interest income and expenses are recognised in profit or loss for all instruments measured at amortised cost using the effective interest rate method
+Interest income and expenses are recognised in profit or loss for all instruments measured at amortised cost using the effective interest method.

 The effective interest method is a method of calculating the amortised cost of a financial asset or a financial liability and of allocating the interest income or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial liability.
-When calculating the effective interest rate, the Group estimates cash flows considering all contractual terms of the financial instrument (e.g. prepayment options) but does not consider future credit losses.
+When calculating the effective interest rate, the group estimates cash flows considering all contractual terms of the financial instrument (e.g. prepayment options) but does not consider future credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts.